Read more about My Career Story

 3 defining moments fueled my career change work

-Over the past couple decades, I’ve followed quite a non-traditional career path, meandering someone randomly, yet intentionally through a wide range of experiences, each of which has shaped who I am today.
+Over the past couple decades, I’ve followed quite a non-traditional career path, meandering somewhat randomly yet intentionally through a wide range of experiences, each of which has shaped who I am today.

 We all have defining moments in life.
-My first major turning point came at the age of 17 when I had a chest surgery that convinced me I wanted to become a physician.
-Seven years later, after a tremendous amount of personal investment, I matriculated to the Georgetown School of Medicine, only to have my second defining moment come two weeks later when I withdrew from medical school, abruptly ending my long journey toward pursuing what I thought was my calling.
+At the age of 17, I had a chest surgery that convinced me I wanted to become a physician.
+But that wasn’t the defining moment.
+Seven years later, after a tremendous amount of personal investment, I matriculated to the Georgetown School of Medicine, only to have my first defining moment come two weeks later when I withdrew from medical school, abruptly ending my long journey toward pursuing what I thought was my calling.
 I realized I was heading down the wrong path, and I decided to change course.
-I share more of this story in my talk on Relaunching Your Career.
+I share more of this story in my TEDx Talk on Reshaping the Story of Your Career.

 Leaving medical school taught me two things:

 - Investment is incredibly stubborn.
 Life has a certain inertia and momentum that, even when negative or in conflict with our values, can feel impossible to change.
 It’s like being on a train barreling down a certain set of railroad tracks.
-You know you’re going somewhere, and even if you don’t like where you’re heading, it’s hard to jump off . . . often because you’re not 100% sure where you’ll end up.
+It’s hard to jump off, even if you’re not sure you’re headed in the right direction.

 - Writing your own rules is okay and necessary.
 This pivot in my life convinced me we all owe it to ourselves to be true to our own values and visions in life.
 To pursue what you want to do, not necessarily what you should do with your life.
 Even if what you’re doing looks good on paper or admirable to others, if your work doesn’t truly fulfill you, it slowly eats away at your soul.